LACMIP/emu/docs/_documentation/digitizing.md

 # Pre-digitization

-Pre-digization steps are completed by LACMIP staff.
+Pre-digitization is completed by LACMIP staff.

  *Step* | *Pre-digitization task...*
    --- | ---